Kenneth-Gollaher/CS-255-8-2-Journal/README.md

 # How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?

+The first step is to interview the client and the members that will have an active role with the system, such as the owner, and the IT personnel.
+In the interview, the team and I asked what requirements they had and how they wanted the system to function.
+Throughout the interview, note taking is cruicial as it can trigger new questions to ensure all of the clients needs are met.
+It is important to consider the user needs as they are the client and may need the system to function a certain way and include specific items.
+Fulfilling the customers vision can spark new clients and a testiment of your companies talent.

 # How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

+Each project may vary in its design and the development team may need to adjust their techniques or stategies to complete the project.
+There are a variety of models the team can use for that specific project design.
+Once we have interviewed the client and have all of the requirments, we can implement a model that best suites the design, i.e., a process model or an object model and use it to analyze and design the system.
+These models are mainly for the development team, but can show the client the inner workings of the system.